Police-Data-Accessibility-Project/scrapers/README.md

 For everything else, start with [docs.pdap.io](https://docs.pdap.io/).

 ## What data are we scraping?
-The [data types listed here](https://www.dolthub.com/repositories/pdap/datasets/data/master/data_types).
+The [datasets listed here](https://www.dolthub.com/repositories/pdap/datasets/query/master?q=SELECT+*%0AFROM+%60datasets%60%0Awhere+status_id+%3D+1%0A%0A&active=Tables) are our to-do list.
 If we should targeting a new data type, suggest it in Discord or make a DoltHub PR!